trentonnoel/Intro-to-Github/README.md

 # Introduction
 Hello!
 My name is Trenton Noel, a second-year honors chemistry major and Spanish minor at Howard University.
-In this course, I hope to learn how to organize datasets and present data in a simple way!
+In this course, I hope to learn how to organize datasets and present data in a simple way.